grandeurdev/arduino-sdk/README.md

 ### Apollo Class

-`Apollo`, the global class, provides the following methods:
+`Apollo`, the global class, only provides one method:

 * `init()`: Method to initialize device's WiFi ( SSID and Passphrase ) and duplex configurations ( API Key and Auth Token ) in one go.